 Chris works in Financial Management and Acquisition, where he contributes to the mobilisation of project funding and the preparation of proposals, based on his former experience working with international and civil society organisations.
 He manages cooperations with agencies at the European and international level and develops project concepts in the field of P/CVE.

-Arwa is a Junior P/CVE expert at Violence Prevention Network.
-Arwa`s background as an Attorney at Law and her professional experience in working in diplomatic missions and international NGOs enabled her to acquire a multidisciplinary expertise in public policy and project management of Counterterrorism and Extremism programmes, criminal justice reform, prisons and probation and collaboration with civil society.
-Arwa is a consultant for the SIMVEX project and provides overall coordination for the CT Inflow project at VPN.
+Arwa Ben Ahmed is a P/CVE and legal Advisor for the International Department.
+Arwa`s background as an Attorney at Law and professional experience in working in diplomatic missions and international institutions enabled her to acquire a multidisciplinary expertise in public policy and project management of Counterterrorism and Extremism programmes, criminal justice reform, prisons and probation and collaboration with civil society.

 Senior Adviser